 Despite its coarse-sounding name, bastard toadflax is one of the hundreds of wildflowers that bejewel our native prairies.
 A perennial herb with yellowish-green foliage and smooth, upright stems, it grows and flowers under the hottest conditions.

-Introduced as an ornamental, this native of Asia is common in moist or dry wooded bottomlands, open valley pastures, along trails, railroads and roadsides.
-It is edible, and red forms of it are often grown in herb gardens.
+Introduced as an ornamental, this native of Asia is common in moist or dry wooded bottomlands, open valley pastures, and along trails, railroads, and roadsides.
+Beefsteak plant is edible, and red forms of it are often grown in herb gardens.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.